Fractal info

 3. Cool-down

-2. Chest and Arm Stretch - from CDC Growing Stronger - hands in front
+2. Chest and Arm Stretch - from CDC Growing Stronger - hands in back

 4. Quadriceps Stretch